-Want Us to Translate English to Spanish or vice versa for You?
+Need to Translate English to Spanish (or vice versa)?

 1. Understand and Adapt to Cultural Differences

 Don’t just scroll past this, cultural differences are probably mentioned in every single resource you can find on translations.
 But when it comes to Spanish, there are some big cultural differences in relation to English to which you want to pay attention.

 A common example is the difference in directness between Spanish-speaking communities and English speaking-communities.
 Following anthropologist Edward Hall’s theory, some cultures prefer more direct messages and a great deal of explicit information defined in the text rather than subtle or implicit cues.
 This is the case of “low-context” or explicit cultures, such as the United States.